-Restorative Care from Wharton Dental Repairs Healthy Teeth
+Restorative Dentistry from Wharton Dental Repairs Healthy Teeth

 The world can become a little less bright when your smile is injured, hurting, or even incomplete.
 Thankfully, you don’t have to settle for this situation as the new “normal!”
 Our quality restorative options can give you back your strong, functional teeth in a satisfying fashion, whether you’re in need of some minor repairs or complete replacements.
 Wharton Dental serves patients from Bay City, TX and surrounding areas – contact us today to schedule your first visit with Dr. Phil Tiet, Dr. Fadi Haikal, and the rest of our dedicated team.